swiss/paf-link/documentation/4_design_principles.md

 </aside>

-### Context
+### Context and Framing

 To mitigate these difficulties concerning verbosity, JSON-LD allows the usage of some embedded context information.
-Using this information, the resulting JSON file looks much more familiar to a "standard" JSON.
+Using this information and the framing mechanism, the resulting JSON file looks much more familiar to a "standard" JSON.

 <aside class="example" title="JSON-LD context information">
   JSON-LD for: <a href="https://github.com/swiss/paf-link/blob/main/examples/design_principles_basic_context.jsonld" target="_blank">context information</a>.
 </aside>

 <aside class="example" title="Flattened JSON-LD using context information">
-  JSON-LD for: <a href="https://github.com/swiss/paf-link/blob/main/examples/design_principles_basic_flattened.jsonld" target="_blank">flattened basic affair</a>.
+  JSON-LD for: <a href="https://github.com/swiss/paf-link/blob/main/examples/design_principles_basic_framed.jsonld" target="_blank">framed basic affair with context information</a>.
 </aside>